 13.15 Walthamstow is located in an area which is deficient in access to nature conservation and biodiversity (figure 13.1).
 Walthamstow Wetlands are an exceptional and extensive blue/green asset adjoining the Walthamstow area that are of value in terms of nature conservation and biodiversity.
-They are designated as both a RAMSAR site and Special Protection Area, which demonstrates its international importance.
+They are designated as both a RAMSAR site and Special Protection Area.
 These spaces, which include the wider area of the LeeValleyRegionalPark, potentially offer access to nature, leisure and recreation for residents and workers in the Walthamstow area.
 We will seek to create and improve pedestrian and cycle links to this area in order to encourage more people to access and use this natural asset.
 Whist seeking to improve access to this area, we will seek to protect it.

 13.16 Improving access to the Walthamstow Wetlands and the Lea Valley Regional Park will increase opportunities for residents to partake in leisure and recreation actives which will improve their health and fitness.
 Having access to open spaces and areas of nature conservation is beneficial for residents mental health and wellbeing.
 We will seek to implement measures to ensure that any increase in access will not lead to detrimental effects in terms of biodiversity.
-While the Council seek to increase access to the Wetlands they also seek to ensure and protect against this having a detrimental impact on the area.